quietboil/include-sqlite-sql/docs/index.md

 }
 ```

-> **Note** that the path to the SQL file can be specified relative to the project root, i.e. relative to `CARGO_MANIFEST_DIR`, or relative to the rust module that includes it.
+> ℹ️ **Note** that the path to the SQL file can be specified relative to the project root, i.e. relative to `CARGO_MANIFEST_DIR`, or relative to the rust module that includes it.
 > * To specify the path to the included SQL file relative to the project root start the path with the `/` character.
 > * To specify the path to the included SQL file relative to the rust module that included it start the path with the `./` characters.
-> * For compatibility with the legacy code the path to the SQL file can also be specified without `/` or `./` prefix.
+> * ⚠️ For compatibility with the legacy code the path to the SQL file can also be specified without `/` or `./` prefix.
 In this case the path to it will be considered to be relative to the project root (as if it was specified with the leading `/`).

 # Anatomy of the Included SQL File